Democrats urge Biden to cancel up to $50k in student loan debt by executive action

 SCHUMER CALLS ON BIDEN TO CANCEL STUDENT LOAN DEBT WITH EXECUTIVE ORDER

-During the White House press briefing Thursday, press secretary Jen Psaki was asked whether the president would support the efforts from congressional Democrats.
+During a White House press briefing Thursday, press secretary Jen Psaki was asked whether the president would support the efforts from congressional Democrats.

 Psaki said Biden "has and continues to support canceling $10,000 in student loan debt," and maintained that he is "calling on Congress to draft a proposal."